Bale Pandiya (1962 film)

 Bale Pandiya is a 1962 Indian Tamil-language comedy film produced and directed by B. R. Panthulu.
 The film stars Sivaji Ganesan, M. R. Radha and Devika, with K. Balaji, Vasanthi and Sandhya in supporting roles.
 It revolves around the title character having to evade a lookalike wanting to kill him for insurance money.

 The story of Bale Pandiya was written by Maa.
 Raa. and Joshi, while the screenplay was written by Dada Mirasi.
 Cinematography was handled by V. Ramamoorthy, and the editing by R. Devarajan.
 The music was scored by Viswanathan–Ramamoorthy.
-The features stars Ganesan in three distinct roles, and Radha in two.
+The film stars Ganesan in three distinct roles, and Radha in two.
 Production began in early May 1962, ended in the middle of the month, and the film was released on the 26th of the same month.

 Plot

-Bale Pandiya is a young innocent man who leads a troubled life.
-He is saved from his suicide attempt by Kabali, who hatches a plan to get him killed under the false identity of his goon (Pandiya's look-alike) Marudhu and get all the insurance money on Marudhu's head and share among themselves.
-Meanwhile, Pandiya falls for Geetha, and her father Amirthalingam Pillai accepts the romance.
-Ravi, Geeta's nephew helps her love to get approval from Amirthalingam.
+Pandiyan is an innocent young man who leads a meaningless life.
+He tries to commit suicide, but Kabali, a con artist, convinces Pandiyan to postpone his suicide for a month.
+Kabali has a sidekick Marudhu who resembles Pandiyan.
+Kabali plans to get an insurance policy in Pandiyan's name and get all the insurance money when Pandiyan commits suicide after a month.
+But Pandiyan falls for Geetha, and drops his suicide attempt.
+Geetha's father Amirdhalingam is a lookalike of Kabali.
+Upset that his insurance plan will not work, Kabali tries to kill Pandiyan multiple times, but Pandiyan keeps escaping.
+Pandiyan cures a young woman Vasanthi from her insanity and her rich father as a token of gratitude adopts Pandiyan as his son.
+Kabali finally captures Pandiyan and tosses him into the sea.

-Pandiya is continuously being chased by Marudhu and Kabali.
-While being chased by them once, he gets into a runaway car being driven by an insane young girl.
-The car crashes, but the girl gets cured from her insanity.
-Her father as a token of gratitude for her daughter's cure, allows Pandiya, who is homeless, to stay with them.
-Parallelly, Marudhu and Kabali's pursuit for Pandiya still continues.
-On one occasion, they successfully toss him into the sea.
-Meanwhile Ravi and Vasanthi fall in love.
-What happens next with all the look-alike identities and the comedy of errors forms the remaining story.
+Pandiyan's elder brother Shankar lives with his greedy wife.
+Hearing the news of Pandiyan's death, she hatches a plan to fake Shankar's death.
+Shankar would then pose as Pandiyan who escaped from the sea and get access to all his newly acquired wealth.
+Both Shankar and Marudhu start posing as the escaped Pandiyan, confusing everyone.
+The real Pandiyan, having been rescued by fishermen, also joins the other two and pandemonium ensues.
+Kabali shoots Marudhu dead, mistaking him for Pandiyan, and later kills himself out of guilt.
+The families are reunited.